The Impact of Explanations on Fairness in Human-AI Decision-Making: Protected vs Proxy Features: Discussion and Limitations

 However, we found that the joint intervention of including both explanations and disclosures (over including neither) was only effective in helping participants recognize model bias, not correct it.
-If the main objective is to help users notice model unfairness in the case of direct bias, we recommend including explanations, and if it is to help users notice model unfairness in the case of indirect bias, we recommend including explanations and disclosing both model bias and the correlations between protected and proxy features.
+If the main objective is to help users notice direct model biases, we recommend including explanations, and if it is to help users notice indirect model bias, we recommend including explanations and disclosing both model bias and the correlations between protected and proxy features.
 But if the main objective is to help the human-AI team produce fairer outcomes, we did not find including explanations with disclosures to be an effective intervention.
 However, if explanations are to be used, then disclosures may help contextualize explanations and the potential biases, especially when these biases are indirect.
 While in a perfect world, such known biases could be addressed in the model itself instead of relying on human intervention, this may not always be possible.
 In many cases, we may have limited access to the underlying model (e.g., only having API access) or may not be able to non-superficially ``debias'' it~\cite{gonen-goldberg-2019-lipstick}.
 Disclosures may help uncover these biases to humans, possibly leading to fairer human-AI decisions.

 A key limitation of work is that since we show our participants partially-synthetic loan data, we cannot directly rely on the existing ground truth.
 Instead, we calculate the expectation of ground-truth based metrics (accuracy, FNR, and FPR) which means that there are applicants for which neither choice is very likely to be ``correct'' (i.e., both $P(Y_i=1)$ and $P(Y_i=0)$ are close to $0.5$).
 We handle this in part by adjusting for the baseline AI-only scores; however, using a fully non-synthetic dataset and original ground truth values may lead to cleaner results.
 This lack of a true ground-truth, in part, led us to use demographic parity which has been argued to be insufficient as a notion of fairness~\cite{dwork2012fairness}.